 A strong independent judiciary is key for the protection of human rights.
 ICCL plays a leading role in public discourse on the anticipated legislation for judicial appointments and judicial accountability.
 We ensure the strongest possible level of independence of the Irish judiciary, in line with the recommendations set out in our “Justice Matters” report of 2007.
+Our key calls continue to be for independence and accountability in the judiciary.

 We also have a very strong programme of work in law reform.